The most important conversations in the Street Works sector

 HAUC(UK) Working Groups provide the platform for the industry to move forward and to identify needs/problems and find solutions.
 Collaboration is key as we move forward into this post-pandemic and Brexit era.David Capon - JAG(UK) CEO

 This group ensures that relevant messages are sent out across the UK, acknowledging the differences between the devolved nations but ensuring consistency.
-This groups focus is on keeping members up to date about changes in the industry, best practices news and guidance.
+This groups focus is on keeping members up to date about changes in the industry, best practices, news and guidance.
+To focus on this important role HAUC (UK) have instigated a project and taken on a Communications Manager for the next 2 years to ensure that these aims and members requirements are implemented for the future.

 The HAUC(UK) annual convention is the showcase event in the industry calendar.
 If focuses on celebrating successes, addressing key industry questions and attempt to provide insight into the year ahead